goetas/twital/README.md

 What is Twital?
 ==============

 Twital is a template engine built on top of [Twig](http://twig.sensiolabs.org/) (a template engine for PHP and default template engine on Symfomy) that adds some shortcuts and makes Twig's syntax more suitable for HTML based (XML, HTML5, XHTML, SGML) templates.
 Twital takes inspiration from [PHPTal](http://phptal.org/), [TAL](http://en.wikipedia.org/wiki/Template_Attribute_Language)
-and [AngularJS](http://angularjs.org/) (just for some aspects), mixing their language syntaxes with the powerful Twig templating engine system.
+and [AngularJS](http://angularjs.org/) or [Vue.js](https://vuejs.org/) (just for some aspects), mixing their language syntaxes with the powerful Twig templating engine system.

+Twital is fully compatible with Twig, all Twig templates can be rendered using Twital.

 To better understand the Twital's benefits, consider the following **Twital** template, which simply shows a list of users from an array: